 If you use Bt on your farm, the EPA will require you to take some steps to prevent resistance.
 One way is to alternate its use with synthetic insecticides.

 Another is to rotate your crops.
 Since different kinds of insects feed on different crops, you would be using a different type of Bt.

 The large variety of Bacillus thuringiensis strains available enables gardeners, farmers, and mosquito control experts to control an array of insect pests.

-Since the strains are highly specific to the insects targeted, residual effects against other organisms are not a concern (with the exception of Bta on honeybees).
+Since the strains are highly specific to the insects targeted, residual effects against other organisms are not a concern.

 The widespread usage of Bt has been a boon to farmers and to people who are now sprayed with these bacteria to kill mosquitoes instead of DDT!